Description

 Risk and Exploitability

 NanoClaw receives a CVSS score of 9.3, indicating high severity.
-The EPSS score is not available, but the lack of prior exploitation or KEV listing suggests this vulnerability may not yet be widely exploited.
+The EPSS score indicates a very low probability of exploitation, being less than 1%.
+The lack of prior exploitation or KEV listing further suggests that this vulnerability may not yet be widely exploited.
 Attackers would need the ability to inject crafted attachment messages or create symlinks within the outbox, indicating that containers with file creation privileges or compromised within the outbound attachment flow can exploit it.
 The vulnerability’s path traversal nature (CWE‑22) makes exploitation straightforward once the preconditions are met.
+Refer to the most recent advisory for details.

 Remediation